BlueQuartzSoftware/DREAM3D/Source/Plugins/ImageImportPlugin/Documentation/ImageImportFilters/ImportImageStack.md

 ## Type 3 Image ##

 Each Grain is traced out via a another pixel identifier so that grain boundaries are "black" and each grain is "white".

 ![Type 3 Image](Type3.png "Type 3 Image")

 -----

+## Notes
+When importing color images they will be imported as RGBA, or color with Alpha values.
+Due to some limitations of the XDMF wrapper the 4 component arrays will only show as 3 component arrays in the XDMF description which will mess up the rendering in ParaView.
+The only current way to solve this issue is to import the image data and then follow that with the [Flatten Image](flattenimage.html) filter which will convert the color data to gray scale data.
+Then writing out the .dream3d file with the xdmf wrapper will allow the user to properly see their data.

 ## Parameters ##